Mapaseka Mpuru

 Mapaseka Mpuru (born 9 April 1998) is a South African football goalkeeper.
-She plays for the University of Pretoria and the South Africa women's national football team.
+She plays for the TUT Matsatsantsa Ladies FC and the South Africa women's national football team.

 Playing career

 She played with the U20 national team; Mpuru was part of the national team that made their FIFA Women's World Cup debut at the 2019 FIFA Women's World Cup.